-For additional details, refer to the applicable AUS Product Eligibility Matrix:
+For additional details, refer to the applicable AUS Product Eligibility Matrix: Sec.
+2.3.1 - AUS Conforming

-Lenders warrant that the loan meets the requirements of the applicable agency's guidelines (including any factors that must be considered outside of the AUS) and National MI's requirements.
-Consequently, when there are differences between agency and National MI requirements, the lender must originate to the more restrictive of the two guidelines.
+Lenders warrant that the loan meets the requirements of the applicable agency's guidelines (including any factors that must be considered outside of the AUS) and National MI's TrueGuide® Section 2 AUS overlay requirements.
+Consequently, when there are differences between agency and National MI TrueGuide® Section 2 AUS overlay requirements, the lender must originate to the more restrictive of the two guidelines.
 This rule applies at the level of individual policy topics.